How to Buy Property in Spain – Interview with Valencia Property

-With the political climate of things right now, it’s likely that major currencies, such as the US Dollar, are going to go down very soon.
-To put it bluntly, we feel that with Trump in office, not only is the dollar going to go down, but many people are looking to remove their assets and investments from the US to other countries.
+With the political climate of things right now, it’s likely that major currencies, such as the US Dollar, are going to fluctuate madly.
+To put it bluntly, since Trump was in office and the mess he left, many people started looking to remove their assets and investments from the US to other countries.

 It’s good to guarantee your exchange rate now, which Valencia Property helps do with currency companies we work with.
 Currencies Direct is a currency company that is great for buyers from the US and that we’ve been working with for some time.
 For example, lock in now the 10% you plan to pay as a down payment (even if it’s not till later this year), so you can guarantee the rate based on the value now.
 This way if it goes down, you’re safe and if it goes up, you’re even better off.

-We’ve already had our first client who, as Graham puts it, is our first ‘Trump refugee’ from the US.
-It’s an American who is selling their entire portfolio of rental properties in the US and purchasing properties in Valencia, Spain instead.
-This is the reality of it and at the rate things are going, there’s quickly going to be more buyers like this coming to Spain.
+We’ve had many clients who, as Graham puts it, were ‘Trump refugees’ from the US.
+And they keep coming for many reasons even now.
+Many of those Americans have sold their entire portfolio of rental properties in the US and are purchasing properties in Valencia instead.
+This is the reality of it and at the rate things are going, there are more and more buyers like this coming to Spain.

 For whatever your reasons may be, it is a great time to buy property in Spain.